FREE DELIVERY ON ORDERS OVER $100!!

 To Our Wonderful Waiuku Community

-In response to recent COVID-19 cases identified in the community, New Zealand has moved to Level 4 Lockdown
+In response to recent COVID-19 cases identified in the community, New Zealand has moved into Lockdown

 For BOTH the Unichem Waiuku and Unichem Waiuku Medical pharmacies things will change a little to how we normally operate.
-Here is a reminder at level 4:
+Here is a reminder:

 No one wants to be here again, but we are so PLEASE remember to be KIND, PATIENT, and know we are ALL trying to do the best we can.
 Please be compassionate and check in on people who are by themselves.
 There is always heightened anxiety for some around this time